anna-werner/Woo-USP/readme.txt

 === Plugin Name ===
-Contributors: anna_werner,conschneider
+Contributors: anna_werner, conschneider
-Tags: WooCommerce,usp,singleproductpage,product
-Requires at least: 4.0
+Tags: WooCommerce, USP, single product page, product customization Requires at least: 4.0
-Tested up to: 5.7
+Tested up to: 6.4
-Stable tag: 2.2
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets you add up to five Unique Selling Propositions underneath the add to cart button on single product pages.
+Enhance your WooCommerce single product pages by adding unlimited Unique Selling Propositions (USPs) and customizing them for individual products.

 == Description ==

-Remind your customers why they should order your products right when they might need a push - on the single product page.
-With this plugin, you can
+Give your customers compelling reasons to complete their purchases right at the crucial moment – on the single product page.
+This plugin offers an intuitive way to:
-* insert up to 5 Unique Selling Propositions (USP)
+* Add unlimited Unique Selling Propositions (USPs) for your products.
+* Customize USPs for each individual product.
-* display them right underneath the „Add To Cart“ button on WooCommerce single product pages
+* Display them prominently underneath the "Add To Cart" button on WooCommerce single product pages.
-* choose a fitting icon from 4 different icon fonts for each USP
+* Select from a diverse range of icons across four different icon fonts for each USP.
-* color the icons so they fit your theme/design
+* Customize icon colors to match your site's theme and design aesthetic.
-* show them on any page using a shortcode
+* Showcase your USPs site-wide using the shortcode [woousp].

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Woo USP screen to set your USPs and icons
+3. Configure your USPs and icons in the Settings->Woo USP screen.

 == Frequently Asked Questions ==

 = What icons can I choose? =

-You can choose from four different Icon Fonts to find the icon and style you like: Dashicons, Font Awesome Icons, Linecons and Linearicons.
+Select from four diverse icon fonts – Dashicons, Font Awesome Icons, Linecons, and Linearicons – to find the style that best suits your site.

+= Can I show individual USPs per product? =

+Yes!
+You can customize USPs for each individual product.
+Simply navigate to the product's edit screen and scroll down to the "Woo USP" section.

-= Can I show the USPs on other pages? =
+= Can I display the USPs on other pages? =

-Yes, you can use the shortcode [woousp] to show the USPs on any page you wish to.
-It works with classic and Gutenberg editor.
+Absolutely!
+Use the shortcode [woousp] to place USPs on any page of your choice, compatible with both the classic and Gutenberg editors.

 == Screenshots ==

-1. Settings page
+1. The Settings page where you can configure USPs.
-2. Single Product Page USPs
+2. Example of USPs displayed on a Single Product Page.

 == Changelog ==

-= 2.2 =
+= 3.0 =
-* fixes problems with selection no icon
+* Added the ability to create an unlimited number of USPs.
+* Introduced functionality to customize USPs on a per-product basis.

 = 2.1 =
-* fixes problems with the icon picker
+* Fixed issues with the icon picker functionality.

 = 2.0 =
-* adds the shortcode [woousp] to display the USP table anywhere
+* Introduced the [woousp] shortcode for displaying USPs anywhere on your site.
-* tested with Gutenberg shortcode block

 = 1.1 =
-* adds 3 additional Icon Fonts to choose from: Dashicons, Font Awesom Icons, Linecons and Linearicons
+* Expanded icon selection with the addition of three new Icon Fonts: Dashicons, Font Awesome Icons, Linecons, and Linearicons.

 = 1.0 =
-* Initial version.
+* Initial release.